heidiEC/mcp-security/README.md

 ## About This Project

 The MCP Security Registry provides standardized security evaluations of MCP server implementations to help developers and organizations make informed decisions about which MCP servers to use in their applications.
+Our approach uses LLM-based analysis to provide comprehensive security assessments with actionable recommendations.

 ### What is MCP?